Introduction

 # ACL only for fmadio-www-user group

-Allowing the fmadio user with password and any user in the LDAP group fmadio-www-user
+-:ALL EXCEPT fmadio (fmadio-www-user):ALLAllowing the fmadio user with password and any user in the LDAP group fmadio-www-user access.

 PAM Process Customization